ZeyadTarekk/Landing-Page/README.md

 ## Functionalites
-### 1-Build the navigation menu dynamically with JavScript
+### 1-Build the navigation menu dynamically with JavaScript
 ### 2-Distinguish the section in view and adding an active state to it
 ### 3-scroll to sections